 </RootComponent>

 Congrats!
-You just wrote the first piece of React component with TypeScript.
+You just wrote the first piece of the React component with TypeScript.

-Now that you have complete knowledge of How to create react app with typescript and its works, you can go on to build more complex apps that use more TypeScript features like using types, generic functions, etc.
+Now that you have complete knowledge of How to create a react app with Typescript and its works, you can go on to build more complex apps that use more TypeScript features like using types, generic functions, etc.